antor44/livestream_video/README.md

 pip3 install --upgrade streamlink
 ```

-3. Finally, you can launch the app by entering the following command in the terminal.
-Make sure that you are in the same directory as whisper-cpp, playlist4whisper.py, and livestream_video.sh:
+3. Finally, you can launch the app by entering the following command in the terminal:
 ```
 python3 playlist4whisper.py
 ```